yourbasic/api/README.md

 Let's start with the basic stuff.
 The rules never to be broken.
-The rules that we don't need to argue about, but that we still need to be reminded of, becuase we often forget about them.
+The rules that we don't need to argue about, but that we still need to be reminded of, because we often forget about them.

 ### 1. Tell me what this thing is